-The use of the included adhesive bandage is strongly encouraged to protect the sensor during use.
+The use of the included Nutrisense Protective Patch is strongly encouraged to protect the sensor during use.
 If possible, do not remove the bandage during sensor wear, as this can increase the risk of accidental sensor removal.
 If you need to remove the bandage at any time, cut the bandage off carefully and replace it with another bandage.

-When applying the bandage, it is best not to remove the middle piece of the white backing so that only the outside ring of the bandage has the sticky side exposed.
-Only remove the 4 outermost pieces so that your bandage does not pull on the CGM upon removal and instead is only stuck to your skin.
+When applying the Patch, it's best leave the middle piece of the white backing on so that only the outside ring of the bandage has the sticky side exposed.
+Only remove the four outermost pieces so that your bandage does not pull on the CGM upon removal and instead is only stuck to your skin.